 Here are some of the most obvious:

 Despite emerging regulation in certain countries, governments are still pretty much in the dark about the future of finance and the impact of cryptocurrencies.
-At a recent government consultative meeting one advice to the Central Bank of China told me “We simply don’t know what to do.
+At a recent government consultative meeting, one advisor to the Central Bank of China told me “We simply don’t know what to do.
 By the time we have new rules, everything will have changed again.”
 Whether they are an asset, a currency, or an equity, banks, and exchanges are precariously behind when it comes to understanding, assessing, or regulating these new technologies.

 It’s all the rage, and it’s happening now: the complete transformation of the manufacturing landscape.
 New machinery, robots, a bit of cloud computing and some machine learning for good measure.